1vasari/nathan-mccallum.com/index.md

 {% image {"src":"me.webp", "alt":"Hi - I'm Nathan McCallum"} %}

-Hi - I'm a web developer who specializes in Ruby, Rails, Node.js & frontend technologies such as React.
+Hi &ndash; I'm a web developer who specializes in Ruby, Rails, Node.js & frontend technologies such as React.
 In my spare time I like to play guitar and experiment with electronic music production.

 - [Consulting](/consulting)